khusmann/benlink/README.md

 the first try.
 If anyone can figure out what's going on here, please reply to [this open issue](https://github.com/khusmann/benlink/issues/1)!

+Edit 2024-12-25: I think I have figured it out -- you have to be connected to the rfcomm audio channel in order for it to be in the "correct state".
+Will continue to investigate...

 In any case, at some point I plan to add a higher-level interface for sending / receiving TNC data that will automatically retry failed commands and queue / combine message fragments.